 It’s too hard for humans or computers to guess.
 For example, according to random-ize.com, a password made up of nine random characters will take approximately 6 years and 5 months to crack with brute force.
 If we add 2 more random characters to that same password, it will take about 57,337 years and 10 months to crack.

 It’s easy for you to remember.
 You can make a complex password that is easy for you to remember.
 For example, take a nonsense sentence such as “Eight Sallys with six legs fly to Quebec for three weeks.”
-Using numbers and the first letter of each word, we get 8Sw6lftQf3w.
+Using numbers and the first letter of each word, we get “8Sw6lftQf3w”.
 This particular password will take about 589 years and 3 months to crack.

 Use deliberate misspellings, mispronunciations, or invented words.
-For example, if your password has the word “telephone” in it, you could change it, so it’s spelled “tehluhffon.”
+For example, if your password has the word “telephone” in it, you could change it so it’s spelled “tehluhffon.”

 Use a passphrase.
 This will allow you to easily remember a longer password.
 For example, use a memory as a starting point.
 Remember when your dad slipped on a banana peel and dropped his soup?
 Your passphrase could be “dadslippedonabananaanddroppedhissoup.”
 According to howsecureismypassword.net, this passphrase would take 1 nonillion years to crack.